George Kirby makes his MLB debut for Mariners with large and loud cheering section

 Notes

-- To make room for Kirby on the active roster, reliever Riley O’Brien was optioned back to Class AAA Tacoma.
-O’Brien, a Shorewood standout, and grandson of local legend Johnny O’Brien, pitched a scoreless inning in Saturday’s loss to Tampa.
+* To make room for Kirby on the active roster, reliever Riley O’Brien was optioned back to Class AAA Tacoma.
+O’Brien, a Shorewood High standout and grandson of local legend Johnny O’Brien, pitched a scoreless inning in Saturday’s loss to Tampa Bay.

 (0) comments